Anti-Bribery and Anti-Corruption Statement

 The Code of Business Conduct for Suppliers includes our expectations for suppliers related to conducting their business legally and ethically and covers topics such as bribery, confidentiality, fair dealing, human rights, non-discrimination and harassment, recordkeeping and reporting.

 Data Privacy/Cybersecurity Statement

-We are steadfast in our commitment to safeguard our customer and financial data.
-Our business practices, processes and controls regarding the protection and privacy of customer data are subject to numerous federal regulations, including the Gramm-Leach-Bliley Act and the Health Insurance Portability and Accountability Act.
+We are steadfast in our commitment to safeguard our client and financial data.
+Our business practices, processes and controls regarding the protection and privacy of client data are subject to numerous federal regulations, including the Gramm-Leach-Bliley Act and the Health Insurance Portability and Accountability Act.
 Additionally, the Bank is routinely subject to regulatory scrutiny and examination from entities such as the Tennessee Department of Financial Institutions and the Federal Reserve Board.

 We dedicate substantial resources to cybersecurity to protect the confidentiality, integrity and availability of financial and personal data, and First Horizon is continually making investments in new technologies and cybersecurity professionals to strengthen our defenses, mitigate cybersecurity threats and adhere to regulatory requirements.

 Our associates receive fraud and information security training annually while dedicated personnel monitor FHNC systems and networks.

 We remain committed to creating a more equitable society, and that starts with our associates, our clients and the communities we serve.
 We do this by elevating equity, providing capital and counsel, and committing to excellence in everything we do.

 We continue to follow all laws, acts and applicable regulations in accordance with federal law related to the manufacturing, sale and use of firearms.